-Similarly, our Digital University helps you hone your craft through access to 5,000 online functional and technical courses, certifications, and books.
-“When a company has an education program, it shows they want to invest in you as you build your professional skill set,” says Senior Recruiter Scott Mewhinney.
+Similarly, our catalog of course options includes thousands of functional and technical courses, certifications, books, and more.
+“When a company has an education program, it shows they want to invest in you as you build your professional skillset,” says Senior Recruiter Scott Mewhinney.

 2. Learn outside of work

 Thinking about going for an advanced degree or getting certified?
 Ask how your company can help.

 Our Flexible Education (FlexEd) Program gives you the financial support and flexibility to work toward academic degrees, certifications, licenses, and other job-related functional and technical development.
 This includes courses that allow you to maintain a professional license, complete skill training for credits, or pursue academic coursework or degrees.